hiArpit/CineSearch/README.md

     ```bash
     git push origin {branch_name}
 5. **Create a pull request:-**
-i)Open a pull request on GitHub from your branch to the main repository.
+- Open a pull request on GitHub from your branch to the main repository.
-ii) Open an issue to share any feature[🎁] or report bugs[😢]
+- Open an issue to share any feature[🎁] or report bugs[😢]

 ## License